 EXCLUSIVE Pictures!
 Bigg Boss 13 House Turns Into A Museum & It’s Vibrant & Quirky

-As we revealed earlier, the house is converted to a Museum.
+As we revealed earlier, the Bigg Boss 13 house is converted to a Museum.
 Take a look at the 'Bigg Boss Museum' that has bright shades, varied characteristics, volatile tonality and a quirky look!

 The Gates

 One of the most eye-catching elements this year is the common gates that make way for a 20-feet vertical garden.
-It is in the shape of a ‘double B' and doubles up as the doors to the house.
+It is in the shape of a ‘double B' and doubles up as the doors to the Bigg Boss 13 house.
 A special hide-out seating area has been carefully planted, where hopefully hearts will unite, and romance will bloom.

 The Living Area